Chewy Oatmeal Raisin Cookies

 Directions

-2Add raisins to a small bowl then cover with hot water.
+2Add the raisins to a small bowl and cover them with hot water.
 The hot water helps the raisins to become plump and juicy.
 Set the bowl aside for about 10 minutes.

-5Drain the raisins then gently press down or squeeze them to remove any extra water.
-Stir them into the cookie batter.
-(Use a spatula or spoon for this, not the mixer).
+7Drain the raisins, then gently press down or squeeze them to remove any extra water.
+Use a spatula or spoon to fold them into the cookie batter.

 Adam and Joanne's Tips